PX4/flight_review/README.md

 - clone the repository
 - use python3
-- `pip3 install bokeh jinja2 pyulog` (at least version 0.12.4 of bokeh is
+- `pip3 install bokeh jinja2 pyulog simplekml` (at least version 0.12.4 of bokeh is required)
-  required)
 - `sudo apt-get install sqlite3`
-- configure web server settings in `plot_app/config.py`.
-This can be skipped for a local installation.
+- configure web server config (this can be skipped for a local installation): create a file `config_user.ini` and copy and adjust the sections and values from `config_default.ini` that should be overridden.
 - `./setup_db.py` to initialize the database